 Arcs of Life, History, and the Universe

-Well, it’s not quite like being hit by a meteor that destroyed the earth, but it’s pretty close to it.
-We just elected a cult leader who landed enough hateful and hegemonic messages to enough voters to win in a landslide.
-We can no longer pretend who we are or who we have become.
+Well, it’s not quite like being hit by a meteor that destroys the earth, but it’s pretty close to it.
+We just elected a cult leader who landed enough hateful and hegemonic messages to enough voters to win the electoral votes by 312-226.
+(Note: Trump’s margin was less than 2%, and he received less than 50% of the vote, llinois was the only blue state on the electoral map between the coasts, and the total margin of victory in the swing states was about 700,000.)
+Still, we can no longer pretend who we are or who we have become.
 We can no longer pose as a beacon of hope and light for the world.
 We have simply joined the club of collapsed empires throughout history.
 Hopefully, we have learned that clever and condescending marketing is never as effective as clear leadership on vision, values, and priorities.

 Let’s start with the largest context.
 We live in a universe with a 14 billion year mystery story about its origins.
 What science tells us is that our universe has continued to expand over billions of years and, in so doing, has reduced even mighty galaxies to mere dots of light.
 In a recent NYT article, Paul Sutter, a theoretical cosmologist, discusses the experience of gazing into that vast void.
 He suggests that our choice is to be recoiled by the nothingness or illuminated by the facts surrounding our unique cosmic experience.
 Our essential choice is to be inspired by the overwhelming awe and wonder of the universe and to find meaning in its unfolding emptiness or to be immobilized by our fear and sense of insignificance.
 To me, the biggest takeaway is that mysterious forces somehow shape all evolution.
 Now that’s a perspective to consider.